robusta-dev/robusta/docs/upgrade.rst

 Upgrade and Uninstall
 ######################

-Robusta is installed with Helm, so Robusta upgrades are just Helm upgrades.
+Robusta is :ref:`installed with Helm <Install with Helm>`, so Robusta upgrades are just Helm upgrades.
 Uninstalls are just Helm uninstalls.

 Upgrading Robusta
 ^^^^^^^^^^^^^^^^^^^^^